flimflam-austin/hugo-cms-test/content/quick_reads/20200326-white-house-task-force-march-25/index.md

 cards:
   - order: 0
     useCheckmark: false
-    body: |-
+    body: >-
-      # White House
-      COVID-19 Task Force

-      WHAT WE LEARNED TODAY
+      <div><h1>White House<br>COVID-19 Task Force</h1><p>WHAT WE LEARNED
+      TODAY</p><p><br></p></div>
     _key: 248f5837ee96
   - order: 1
     useCheckmark: false
     body: >-
-      > “…devices that anesthesiologists use for outpatient surgery can be converted with a change of a single vent to a very useful ventilator.”
+      <div><blockquote>“…devices that anesthesiologists use for outpatient

-      Vice President Mike Pence says there are tens of thousands of devices that can be converted to help struggling communities.
-Dr. Birx added that since elective surgeries have been postponed, devices (& anesthesiologists who know how to use them) may be reallocated to help areas in need.
+      surgery can be converted with a change of a single vent to a very useful ventilator.”</blockquote><p>Vice President Mike Pence says there are tens of thousands of devices that can be converted to help struggling communities.
+Dr. Birx added that since elective surgeries have been postponed, devices (&amp; anesthesiologists who know how to use them) may be reallocated to help areas in need.</p></div>
     _key: 0bda9b69b9f4
   - order: 2
     useCheckmark: false
     body: >-
-      > “The numbers that have been put out there are actually very frightening to people.”
+      <div><blockquote>“The numbers that have been put out there are actually

-      Dr. Deborah Birx addressing some of the estimates of those potentially ravaged by COVID-19.
-She emphasized attention-grabbing theoretical models often look at an outbreak's course spanning several "cycles" without any widespread public health preventative measures, and that "we know that every American is doing something."
+      very frightening to people.”</blockquote><p>Dr. Deborah Birx addressing some of the estimates of those potentially ravaged by COVID-19.
+She emphasized attention-grabbing theoretical models often look at an outbreak's course spanning several "cycles" without any widespread public health preventative measures, and that "we know that every American is doing something."</p></div>
     _key: c1277fa39b0a
   - order: 3
     useCheckmark: false
     body: >-
-      > “How many deaths are acceptable to me?
-None.”
+      <div><blockquote>“How many deaths are acceptable to me?

-      Pres.
+      None.”</blockquote><p>Pres.
 Trump responding to a question about whether he would want to test every single American in order to isolate those infected - the President said tests should be administered state-to-state to determine a course of action.
 Members of the Task Force emphasized the need to get more detailed data from locales to determine needs.
-Today more than half of the new and established U.S. cases are in four counties in the New York metropolitan area.
+Today more than half of the new and established U.S. cases are in four counties in the New York metropolitan area.</p></div>
     _key: 1993796f416e
   - order: 4
     useCheckmark: false
     body: >-
-      > “Our Chinese colleagues are very concerned… what they’re starting to see, as they’re relaxing the constraints on travel, that they’re getting imported cases.”
+      <div><blockquote>“Our Chinese colleagues are very concerned… what they’re

-      Dr. Anthony Fauci said a conference call with the World Health Organization revealed a warning about releasing constraints to help prevent the spread of COVID-19 too early.
+      starting to see, as they’re relaxing the constraints on travel, that they’re getting imported cases.”</blockquote><p>Dr. Anthony Fauci said a conference call with the World Health Organization revealed a warning about releasing constraints to help prevent the spread of COVID-19 too early.
 The federal gov't campaign - "15 days to Slow the Spread" - ends Monday.
-Next steps remain TBD.
+Next steps remain TBD.</p></div>
     _key: 26cb216ee501
   - order: 5
     useCheckmark: true
     body: >-
-      Dr. Birx says the number of new cases per day in the New York City has been "relatively constant" over the last 3 days, showing the importance of public health measures.
-Officials want to see constant or lower numbers as a sign public health measures *may* be working.
+      <div><p>Dr. Birx says the number of new cases per day in the New York City
+      has been "relatively constant" over the last 3 days, showing the importance of public health measures.
+Officials want to see constant or lower numbers as a sign public health measures *may* be working.</p><p></p></div>
     citation: VIEW SOURCES
     _key: e8dd4e4727dd